pascalbe-dev/ubuntu-os-setup/README.md

 ## Manual todos after the installation

 - log out and back in again
+- adjust the display alignment if you are using multiple displays
 - login to the following tools
   - Gnome Online Accounts (for calendar, ...)
   - Google chrome browser profiles